QuickPoses/quickposes.github.io/help/1_5/add_more_galleries.md

 ## Nothing works for me!! 😡

-### I can't see the `On My iPad/QuickPoses` in the Files app!
+### I can't see the `On My iPad/Quick Poses` in the Files app!

-The first time you want to add a new gallery, there is a risk that the `On My iPad/QuickPoses` folder doesn't show up.
+The first time you want to add a new gallery, there is a risk that the `On My iPad/Quick Poses` folder doesn't show up.
 To fix that, simply follow these simple steps:

 - Open the Files app.
 - Go to `On My iPad` folder.